Choose Success Before Software for ISO

 It makes sense for organizations to implement ISO with manual tools so they understand how things work, see what’s important, and get their hands dirty addressing the right things in the organization.
 Before deciding they can’t live without software, they should first address issues and fix problems.

-After they identify the tasks that they want software to perform, they may first consider using Microsoft Office, which provides all the tools most organizations need.
+After they identify the tasks that they want the software to perform, they may first consider using Microsoft Office, which provides all the tools most organizations need.

 But, for clients needing more specialized software, the best advice is to shop smartly, always keeping in mind that the goal is not making life easier, but designing for success.

-Cavendish Scott offers consulting, training and auditing to help organizations obtain and maintain certifications and standards.
+Cavendish Scott offers consulting, training, and auditing to help organizations obtain and maintain certifications and standards.